UZabauski/VM_Vagrant/README.md

 # Virtual machine created by Vagrant
-VM Ubuntu 18.04 with a complete GUI
+VM Ubuntu 18.04 with a complete GUI.

 ## How to configure VM
 How to use Vagrant you can find [here](https://www.vagrantup.com/intro).